rbhogal/game-save-app/README.md

 * This was my very first react and redux project (other than many small tutorial based react projects)
 * My goal was to simulate a professional work enviornment while maintaining focus on JavaScript and React/Redux
 * Therefore I decided to keep it simple with the CSS and used external sheets rather than CSS-in-JS styled components or CSS Modules
+* To keep the focus on me learning React/Redux I used the React Slick Library for my carousels rather than creating one by scratch

 ## How I worked on this project